eschul07/EricSchulte-JustForFun/README.md

 # EricSchulte-Projects
-Personal projects I work on in my spare time.
+Personal projects I like to work on when I have spare time.
+More to come.